lk051017/Supplementary-Information/README.md

 # Supplementary-Information
-This library contains data pre-processing and emission factors, as well as results related to emissions.
+The database presents the results of data pre-processing and emission factors related to emissions.